Inflectra/rapise-documentation/docs/Guide/vstest.md

         configuration: '$(BuildConfiguration)'
     ```

-This way of parallel execution is good for running API tests and Web tests (provided that [Selenium profiles](selenium_settings_dialog.md) are used)
+This method of parallel execution is effective for running API tests and Web tests (provided that [Selenium profiles](selenium_settings_dialog.md) are used).

 ### Multi-Configuration Testing

 The Visual Studio Test task supports running tests in parallel across multiple agents (or machines).
-To run multiple jobs using multi-configuration option, you identify variables named multipliers, and specify a list of values for each multiplier.
+To run multiple jobs using the multi-configuration option, you identify variables named multipliers and specify a list of values for each multiplier.
 A separate job is run for each value combination.
 Define one or more variables on the Variables tab of the pipeline or in a variable group.
 Each variable, known in this context as a multiplier variable, must be defined as a comma-delimited list of the values you want to pass individually to the agents.

-Let's assume we want to run same set of tests on different versions of browsers.
+Let's assume we want to run the same set of tests on different browser versions.
 Here is the example.

 ??? example "Multiplier Configuration"
     ![Multiplier](./img/azure_pipeline_multiplier.png)